AAbreuJr/Number-System-Game/README.md

 - A counter for how many you got right in a row
 - Hint light bulb button for the first chord of the progression
 - Help button to further explain game

+## Credits:
+Big thanks to http://www.allwhitebackground.com/music-background.html/download/11082 for helping with the background image!